percona/psmysql-docs/docs/data-masking-function-list.md

 ## gen_blocklist(str, from_dictionary_name, to_dictionary_name)

-Replaces one term in a dictionary with a term, selected at random, in another dictionary.
+Replaces a term from one dictionary with a randomly selected term in another dictionary.

 ### Parameters